colemaron/photos/README.md

 ## Project Scenario
 If a user wants to stop having images spread between devices like their phone, computer, smart fridge, this would allow them to import and keep them in a centralized location to easily browse and interact with

+## Workload
+- Cole - Working on database and various photo managing options
+- Corbin - Search filtering and organization tools along with html and styles

 ## Frontend Stack
 Made using vanilla web technologies
 1. **HTML** - sets up the skeleton to hold all of the visual elements